 Coastal States Organization Staff

-Norma Longhi is CSO’s Operations Manager.
-Norma oversees and manages all aspects of general office operations and other tasks in furtherance of goals of staff and CSO members.
+Norma Longhi is CSO’s Operations Director.
+She manages all aspects of administrative, financial, general operational functions, and grants management in furtherance of CSO’s vision and mission.
 Prior to joining CSO, Norma worked as a Policy and Development Fellow for Voices for Progress where she provided support to senior staff in various capacities.
-Norma holds a BA in Legal Studies and a Masters in Public Administration from University of Central Florida.
+Norma holds a B.A. in Legal Studies and a Master of Public Administration from University of Central Florida.
 Norma is originally from Brazil, passionate about environmental issues, and an animal lover.